-Taking nutritional Rosmarinic Acid supplements can benefit Renal Non-Clear Cell Carcinoma patients on Bevacizumab cancer treatment.
-But avoid Rosmarinic Acid supplements if on Palbociclib treatment for ER PR +ve HER2 -ve Breast Carcinoma .
-Similarly, taking nutritional supplement Rosmarinic Acid can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene PTEN.
-But avoid taking nutritional supplement Rosmarinic Acid when at genetic risk of cancer due to mutation of gene MEN1.
+Taking Rosmarinic Acid extracts or nutritional supplements may benefit Primary Breast Carcinoma patients on Paclitaxel treatment over Cleaver nutritional supplements.
+But Rosmarinic Acid supplements or Rosmarinic Acid extracts offer less benefit if on Cyclophosphamide treatment for Primary Gastrointestinal Neuroendocrine Tumors compared to D-limonene.
+Similarly, taking nutritional supplements Rosmarinic Acid may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene HRAS over Fava Bean.
+But avoid nutritional supplements Rosmarinic Acid when at genetic risk of cancer due to mutation of gene POLE.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as ER PR +ve HER2 -ve Breast Carcinoma or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Rosmarinic Acid.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Breast Carcinoma or Primary Gastrointestinal Neuroendocrine Tumors, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Rosmarinic Acid.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Rosmarinic Acid?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MEN1 the same as due to mutation of gene PTEN?
-Are the implications of ER PR +ve HER2 -ve Breast Carcinoma same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Palbociclib or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Rosmarinic Acid extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene HRAS the same as due to mutation of gene POLE?
+Are the implications of Primary Breast Carcinoma the same as Primary Gastrointestinal Neuroendocrine Tumors?
+Is it one and the same if you are on treatment with Cyclophosphamide or Paclitaxel?